vivek-bin/Space-Invaders/README.md

 # Space-Invaders
 Space invaders is a retro arcade game.
 This time, implemented on the ARM Cortex M4 microcontroller.

+A Nokia 5110 screen is used as the display, along with a sliding resistor to control the ship and a button to fire.

 ### Required Hardware I/O connections-
 | Connection	| uC pins |
 |-------------|---------|